“Which programming language should I start with?”

 Developers will come with this question after they have got actually development experiences.

-The questions about programming language probably will raise endless argument and you will never get a final answer.
+This kind of question about programming language probably will raise endless argument and you will never get the right answer.

 Learning new programming should be easy for skilled programmers.
 It’s normal for them to write code in a new programming language after a weekend study, or even several hours.
-The more skilled programmer just have a glance at the manual, and learn the language by finishing the related tasks.
+The more skilled programmer just have a glance at the manual, and learn the language by finishing the tasks at hand.

 Figure 1: Source: tenor.com